jefrajames/spqrdemo/README.md

 This project demonstrates how to integrate spqr with CDI and JNoSQL on a very simple use case.
 It is far from using all GraphQL subtleties (fragment, data loader, subscription ...), but it is a first and encouraging step : it works on all major Java EE 8 and MicroProfile platforms!

 The result seems promising but we do think that we can go a step forward in terms of integration and developer experience for real life projects.
-That's why we have proposed the MicroProfile GraphQL specification.
+That's why we have started the [MicroProfile GraphQL initiative](https://jefrajames.wordpress.com/2019/01/04/when-graphql-meets-microprofile/).
 We want to achieve something similar to JAX-RS with a high level of integration with Jakarta EE and MicroProfile.

 And, we are very happy [to have been approved to move to the MicroProfile sandbox for further development](https://microprofile.io/2019/02/12/eclipse-microprofile-2-2-is-now-available/).